I spend my days testing cleaning appliances — these are the 6 best steam cleaners and mops you can buy for whole-home cleaning

 (Image credit: Future PLC)

-Finding the best steam cleaner and mop for your home can be transformative, as there's nothing quite like the power of steam.
-And as Ideal Home's Editor for all things cleaning, I can honestly say that my home has never been so clean after investing in a steam cleaner.
+Most people underestimate the power of steam, and as Ideal Home's Editor for all things cleaning, I can honestly say that my home has never been so clean after investing in a steam cleaner.
+That's why I'm constantly shouting about the best steam cleaners and mops.

-Sure, the best vacuum cleaners can clean floors, and the best carpet cleaners can tackle staining, but steam cleaning can disinfect and sanitise floors while also tackling everything from grout grime to dirty windows and tired sofas and upholstery.
+After all, the best vacuum cleaners can remove dry debris from floors, and the best carpet cleaners can tackle staining and embedded dirt, but steam cleaning can disinfect and sanitise floors while also tackling everything from grout grime to dirty windows and tired sofas and upholstery.
 In fact, I'd go as far as to say that it's the best multi-purpose cleaning tool out there.

 Quick list